Archdiocese of Cincinnati: 1800 to 1847

 Pope Pius VII erected the Diocese of Cincinnati on June 19, 1821, taking all of Ohio from the Diocese of Bardstown.
-The pope named the missionary Reverend Edward Fenwick as the first bishop of Cincinnati.
+The pope named the missionary Edward Fenwick as the first bishop of Cincinnati.
 Fenwick travelled to Europe in 1823 to raise funding for the new diocese.
-He returned in 1826 with resources to begin construction of the cathedral and parochial schools He also founded convents for the Sisters of Charity and the first community of Dominican women in the United States, the Dominicans of St. Catharine.The Sisters of Charity opened the St. Peter's Orphan Asylum for girls in 1829.
+He returned in 1826 with resources to begin construction of the cathedral and parochial schools He also founded convents for the Sisters of Charity and the first community of Dominican women in the United States, the Dominicans of St. Catharine.
+The Sisters of Charity opened the St. Peter's Orphan Asylum for girls in 1829.

 In 1829, Fenwick established St. Francis Xavier Seminary in Cincinnati.
 It is the oldest seminary west of the Appalachian Mountains in the United States.
 In 1831, Fenwick initiated publication of The Catholic Telegraph newspaper.
 That same year, he opened the Athenaeum in Cincinnati to educate lay workers.

-After Fenwick died in 1832, Pope Gregory XVI named Reverend John Purcell as the second bishop of Cincinnati.
+After Fenwick died in 1832, Pope Gregory XVI named John Purcell as the second bishop of Cincinnati.
 At the time of his installation, the diocese had only one Catholic church to serve thousands of new Catholic German and Irish Immigrants.
 Purcell founded Holy Trinity Parish in Cincinnati in 1834, the first German language church in the diocese.
-The first Catholic church in Dayton, Emmanuel Church, opened in 1837.It was followed in 1842 by the dedication of St. Mary's Church, the oldest existing parish in Cincinnati.
+The first Catholic church in Dayton, Emmanuel Church, opened in 1837.
+It was followed in 1842 by the dedication of St. Mary's Church, the oldest existing parish in Cincinnati.

 Purcell began construction of Saint Peter in Chains Cathedral, which was consecrated in 1846.
 Seeking a larger seminary to replace St. Francis Xavier, Purcell in 1851 constructed Mount St. Mary's of the West Seminary on Price Hill in Cincinnati.
 To staff the new seminary and school, Purcell invited the Jesuit Fathers into the diocese.
 He also established St. Aloysius Orphan Asylum for German-speaking boys in 1831.